Yosemite Private Photography Workshop

 • Interactive learning environment with two experienced instructors

-• Photoshop and Lightroom sessions if time allows
+• Photoshop and Lightroom sessions as time allow

 • Portfolio Review – Bring your 5 best shots